 Set Chéticamp as default location

-Flurries ending in the morning then cloudy.
-Wind becoming north 20 km/h in the evening.
-High plus 3.
+Mainly sunny.
+Wind becoming south 20 km/h in the afternoon.
+High plus 5.

 CBC News: Weather Centre